 For degree offerings at the extended campus locations please filter the academic program listing by the campus you're interested in.
 The National Capital Region website lists forms and other details relevant to that extended campus http://www.ncr.vt.edu/

-Detailed information regarding tuition and fees, payment deadlines, Customer Service Window hours, the Budget Tuition Plan, and much more can be obtained by viewing the website at http://www.bursar.vt.edu/.
+Detailed information regarding tuition and fees, payment deadlines, customer service window hours, the Budget Tuition Plan, electronic billing and payment processes, and much more available on the Bursars website www.bursar.vt.edu.

-Information on summer school tuition and fees as well as costs for room and board can be obtained on the bursar's website (http://www.bursar.vt.edu/).
+Information on Tuition and Fee costs as well as costs for room and board can be viewed on the Bursar's website www.bursar.vt.edu.